BEST FESTIVALS IN ALBANIA

 Four days in the clouds

-This magical, mountainside marvel – which takes place a whole 850 metres above sea level – is less about the big name headliners than the breathtaking views.
-Amid this backdrop revelers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
+This magical, mountainside marvel – which takes place a whole 850 metres above sea level – is less about the big-name headliners than the breathtaking views.
+Amid this backdrop, revellers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
 Plus, it ends the way all festivals should: with a pool party in a spa.

 Rhodopes Mountains, Bulgaria.
 Jun 6-9. €140.